MyEssentials/MyTown/README.md

-This is the release branch.
-If you want to development branch check here https://github.com/legobear154/MyTown/tree/dev
+This is the development branch.
+If you want to release branch check here https://github.com/legobear154/MyTown

 MyTown
 ======